Argumentation-LLC/howto/Subscribing.md

 7. You're now at the Checkout page.
 To purchase the subscription, enter your payment information.
 8. Now is also the time to enter a Promotion Code, if you have one.
 To enter it, click the phrase "promotion code."
 This opens up a field in which you can enter your code.
 Once you've entered it, click "Apply" within this field.
 9. With all the relevant information entered, click Subscribe.

+## Redeem Code
+4b.
+Ensure that you're logged into your account.
+5b.
+Click the Main Menu, then select Redeem Code.
+6b.
+When prompted, enter your redemption code.

 ## Manage or Cancel Your Subscription